odoo/documentation/project/advanced/so_to_task.rst

 How to create tasks from sales orders?
 ======================================

-In this section, we will see the integration between Odoo's **Project management** and **Sales** modules and more precisely how to generate tasks from sales order lines.
+In this section, we will see the integration between Twenty20's **Project management** and **Sales** modules and more precisely how to generate tasks from sales order lines.